Country Specific – Finland

 Land cover

 The land cover map is produced by SCALGO in collaboration with the Finnish Environment Institute (SYKE).
 It is based on machine learning techniques at a resolution of 25 cm.
-It is available as a standalone layer in the Land Cover category in the library.
+We refer to the land cover section for more details.

 Land use (maankäyttö)

-SCALGO Live uses the area type (20m resolution) from the Finnish Environment Institute (SYKE) for watershed land use queries.
+There is an additional land cover layer available in SCALGO Live Finland.
+We use the area type (20m resolution) from the Finnish Environment Institute (SYKE) for watershed land use queries.
 The dataset is based on automated interpretation of satellite images and data integration with existing digital map data.
 The source material is generally from 2016-2017.
 We refer to Corine Land Cover 2018 for more information.

 Regional landuse use (Helsingin seudun maanpeite)